 What is the Accessible Information Standard?

-From 31 July 2016, all organisations that provide NHS or adult social care must follow the Accessible Information Standard by law.
+Since 31 July 2016, all organisations that provide NHS or adult social care must follow the Accessible Information Standard by law.
 This includes organisations such as Hospitals, GP practices, Pharmacies and those providing adult social care such as care homes and support services

 The Accessible Information Standard aims to make sure that disabled people have access to information that they can understand and any communication support they might need.